NaveenKaliannan/guide-to-good-software/Linux.md

 - Autoconfiguration
 - AAAA -  used to map names to IPv6 addresses.
 ```
 What is the use of IP?
-* identifies any network devices
-* Computers use IP addresses to communicate with each other
+1. identifies any network devices 2.
+Computers use IP addresses to communicate with each other

-TCP/IP Transmission Control Protocol/Internet Protocol model is the base
+When one types google.com in web browser or ssh userid@server-name in terminal, DNS resolver in our notebook asks DNS server (or DNS nameserver) for IP address of the google.com or server-name.
+This asking process involves a DNS query where our IP address is sent to the google.com.
+Then the destination sends us the reply with its IP address.

+What is the use of DHCP
+* DNS nameserves can be manually configured via DHCP.
+* host use it learn the address of their DNS Server, IP address. subnet mask, default gateway.
+* assign IP address and helps IP address management.
+* DHCP server maintain records of all IP address and assigns IP address to DHCP client. <br />
+A new machine doesnt have IP address.
+First it sents a DHCP message to the network and the DHCP server assigns the IP address to our machine.
+This will be our IP address and it will be sent with DNS querries to DNS name server.
+If you are using a private DNS nameserver, add it to the `/etc/resolv.conf` file.
+TCP/IP Transmission Control Protocol/Internet Protocol model is the base.
 DNS uses both UDP (standard) and TCP (used when data is greater than 512 byetes). port number 53 is used.
-Two types of DNS server: Internal or External.
-our notebook has a host file in /etc/hosts/ - lists hosts and IP address. you can also add host ip address and name in hosts file.

 * **ping** command pings a host and get its ipv4 address.
 ```